If you’ve ever found yourself frustrated or burnt-out on coming up with lesson plans week after week, you’re in the right place.

 - Building on the basics with more detail and depth

 - Trends in the sport (geared towards people who want to compete)

 - Addressing common problems you see people have during sparring

-Regardless of what you would like to focus on, it’s good to still have structure to it and not revert to “technique of the day” instruction for those classes.
+Regardless of what you would like to focus on, it’s good to have structure to it and not revert to “technique of the day” instruction for those classes.

-You might want to allocate more time to specific parts you feel are more important, and less time (or even none at all) to parts of the instruction you feel might be too advanced or dangerous for kids who are beginners.
+You might want to allocate more time to specific parts you feel are more important, and less time (or none at all) to parts of the instruction you feel might be too advanced or dangerous for kids who are beginners (such as chokes).